jballen73/RosterMaker/README.md

 That’s it.
 Now you can download the spreadsheet as a CSV (File->Download As-> Comma-Separated Values) and get to work!

 Using the jar file:
-First, you must download the spreadsheet as a CSV (explained above), and download the jar file (RosterMaker.jar).
+First, you must download the spreadsheet as a CSV (explained above), and download the jar file (out/artifacts/RosterMaker_jar/RosterMaker.jar).
 Move them to the same directory (folder) that is preferably not buried within a bunch of other folders.
 Then open up Command Line (Terminal on Mac or Linux).
 You will now need to go to the directory containing the jar and csv.
 Use the “cd” command to change directories step by step until you arrive in the folder containing the files.
 Tab to autocomplete will be your friend.
 If you go to far, use “cd ..” to back out one layer.
 If you’re having too much trouble navigating with command line, simply move the jar and csv into the directory your command line is currently in.

 The Magic:
-Enter the following command into your command line: java -jar RosterMaker.jar SPREADSHEETFILEPUTNAMEHERE.csv
+Enter the following command into your command line:

+java -jar RosterMaker.jar SPREADSHEETFILEPUTNAMEHERE.csv

 Obviously that should be replaced with the name of the csv file.
 If you type the first letter of the file, you should be able to hit tab repeatedly until the correct name autocompletes.
 You must have at least Java 8 on your computer for this step to work.